andrewbelles/Spam-Detector/README.md

 ## Model Architecture

 I use the Universal Sentence Encoder, a pretrained model provided by `tensorflow_hub` to encode data, providing a deep learning backbone to how we extract numeric values from each email.
-My inference is done by a linear support vector machine.
-We compute support vectors over a grid of hyperparameters and optimize for the best performing ones on the training samples.
-This model is stored.
-Inference then pulls this stored model, makes predictions on the test samples using the model to showcase efficacy.
+The most up to date model is an SVM using the RBF kernel.
+I optimize hyperparameters over a random search, then using the best parameters from that search, I perform a grid search around those values.
+This model is stored and at inference, it pulled back up, makes predictions on the test samples, and records metrics about the model to showcase efficacy.

 ## Usage